Federal Security Service: Criticism

 The FSB has been criticised for corruption, human rights violations and secret police activities.
 Some Kremlin critics such as Alexander Litvinenko have claimed that the FSB is engaged in suppression of internal dissent; Litvinenko died in 2006 as a result of polonium poisoning.
 Litvinenko, along with a series of other authors such as Yury Felshtinsky, David Satter, Boris Kagarlitsky, Vladimir Pribylovsky, Mikhail Trepashkin, have claimed that the 1999 apartment bombings in Moscow and other Russian cities were a false flag attack coordinated by the FSB in order to win public support for a new full-scale war in Chechnya and boost former FSB director and then prime minister Vladimir Putin's popularity in the lead-up to parliamentary elections and presidential transfer of power.
-The FSB has been further criticised by some for failure to bring Islamist terrorism in Russia under control.
+The FSB has been further criticized by some for failure to bring Islamist terrorism in Russia under control.
 In the mid-2000s, the pro-Kremlin Russian sociologist Olga Kryshtanovskaya claimed that the FSB played a dominant role in the country's political, economic and even cultural life.

 After the annexation of Crimea, the FSB may also have been responsible for the forced disappearances and torture of Crimean Tatar activists and public figures.
 According to the United Nations, in occupied Crimea, the FSB used torture with elements of sexual violence against pro-Ukrainian activists, forcing them to confess to crimes related to terrorism.
-The detainees were beaten, tortured with electric shocks in the genitals and threatened with rape.
+The detainees were, allegedly, beaten, tortured with electric shocks in the genitals and threatened with rape.
 Some, such as Oleh Sentsov, have been detained and accused in politically motivated kangaroo courts.
 The FSB spied on and filmed a gathering of members of the Jehovah's Witnesses while they were about to undergo baptism rites, with the videos used as evidence in a trial against the defendants in 2021; Jehovah's Witnesses have been banned as a group in Russia since 2017 for "extremism".